Dr. Allen Brizee

 After transferring to Virginia Tech, where I earned my BA and MA in English, I continued tutoring writing in the university writing center and taught as a graduate TA.

-After spending some time teaching writing as an adjunct and full-time non-tenure track instructor at NOVA, the University of Maryland, and the George Washington University, I began my PhD program in English focusing on rhetoric and composition at Purdue University.
+After spending some time teaching writing as an adjunct at NOVA and The George Washington University, I taught at the University of Maryland as a full-time non-tenure-track instructor.
+I realized that I wanted to teach writing as a living, so I began my PhD program in English focusing on rhetoric and composition at Purdue University.
 At Purdue, I also worked on the Purdue OWL.

-After earning my PhD, I began teaching at Loyola University Maryland where I was tenured and promoted to associate professor in 2016.
+After earning my PhD in 2010, I began teaching at Loyola University Maryland where I was tenured and promoted to associate professor in 2016.

 In 2021, I moved to Saint Louis University to serve as the director of writing across the curriculum, and eventually, director of the Walter J. Ong, S.J., Center for Digital Humanities.

-While in the academy, I taught courses in rhetoric, writing, and dark academia, and I served in various administrative positions.
+In the academy, I have taught courses in rhetoric, writing, and dark academia, and I have served in various administrative positions.

-My work has appeared in various journals, including PMLA, and I have delivered key notes and presentations at international, national, and regional conferences.
+My work has also appeared in peer-reviewed journals, including PMLA, and I have delivered key notes and presentations at international, national, and regional conferences.

-When I wasn’t working, I was gaming, LARPing (Darkon), and reading across genres.
-While I love classical and contemporary literary work, my first loves were science-fiction and fantasy, beginning with Tolkien and Heinlein.
-And I suppose all of this brought me to where I am now - writing non-fiction and fiction.
+When I wasn’t working, I was drumming, gaming, LARPing (Darkon), and reading across genres.
+While I love classical and contemporary literary work, my first loves were science-fiction and fantasy.
+In the 1990s, some friends and I even published a sci-fi comic book!
+I suppose all of this brought me to where I am now, writing non-fiction and fiction.

 If you’re interested in my academic work, you may read more about it on my Curriculum Vitae page.
 For more on my creative work, visit my Fiction page.